HammadAliKhanweb3/Uber/README.md

-Uber Clone Full stack Application built with React and Express JS.
+Full stack Uber Application built with React and Express JS.